Alice's world.

 8. Cybernetics.

 8.1.
-As cultures evolve and develop increasingly complex strategies to exploit social capital, individuals take on increasingly specialized roles.
-8.2. limited companies evolved in our cultures to release social capital from the risks and responsibilities that constrain individuals.
-8.3. limited companies have rights as individuals do, to own property, enter into contracts, employ others, and sue for damages, but only limited responsibility.
-8.4.
+As cultures evolve and develop increasingly complex strategies to exploit social capital, individuals take on increasingly specialized roles. in our cultures limited companies evolved to release social capital from the risks and responsibilities that constrain individuals. limited companies have rights as individuals do, to own property, enter into contracts, employ others, and sue for damages, but only limited responsibility.
 Conceived to drive our industry, limited companies were the first virtual beings, their artificial intelligence a simple algorithm of cupidity.
 Serviced by people they have grown; now they direct economies and nations.
-8.5.
 From handprints on cave walls to printing presses and HTML, for over 65,000 years virtuality has grown, while human brains have shrunk.

 "For last year's words belong to last year's language.
 And next year's words await another voice."